nboldhq/url-shortener/README.md

 - The `<redirect_to>` is the URL to the target page.
 This is the only [front matter](https://jekyllrb.com/docs/front-matter/) that is mandatory to make the short link work.

 Best Practices:
+- Keywords are **case-sensitives**, but you can create multiple files with the same name but a different case.
 - Don't forget, your file MUST start AND end with the `"---"` lines.
 - Use only alphanumeric and lower-case characters for keywords.
 - Separate keywords by using the `"-"` character.